 - Racial or ethnic origin;

-- Political opinions;
+- · Political opinions;

 - Religious or other similar beliefs;

 - Trade Union membership;

 - Physical or mental health condition;

-- Sexual life;

-• The commission or alleged commission of an offence (and any related legal proceedings).
+- The commission or alleged commission of an offence (and any related legal proceedings).

-While financial information is not classified as sensitive data under the Act, it should be afforded a similar level of security given the damage that could be caused to an individual if it were to be accessed without authorisation.
+While financial information is not classified as sensitive data under the Act, it should be afforded a similar level of security given the damage that could Version No. 1 0 be caused to an individual if it were to be accessed without authorisation.